kathegrima/hardware-pm-starter-kit/guides/README.md

 ### 3. Develop a Minimum Viable Product (MVP)

-Focus on core requirements first [web:89]:
+Focus on core requirements first:

 **MVP Questions**:
 - Is this feature absolutely necessary for the first product to ship?